-If you are not eligible to use the online form or prefer not to, you can download the Application to Enrol in a NSW Government school form
+If you are not eligible to use the online form or prefer not to, you can download an Application to enrol form

 Collect the following documents which are required to support your child's enrolment at our school:

 - Proof of student's residential address as per 100 point check. - Birth certificate and proof of citizenship by way of passport. - Australian Immunisation Register (AIR) Immunisation History Statement. - In addition any other documents required as per the checklist on page 15 of the Application to enrol.